-• Average Cost per Service: The average cost per service will be automatically calculated from the total cost of the project divided by the total number of services delivered (refer to

-- Appendix A).
-A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Average Cost per Person: The average cost per person will be automatically calculated from the total cost of the project divided by the total number of unique people served (refer to Appendix A). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
+- Average Cost per Person: The average cost per person will be automatically calculated from the total cost of the project divided by the total number of unique people served (refer to Appendix A). - Average Cost per Service: The average cost per service will be automatically calculated from the total cost of the project divided by the total number of services delivered (refer to Appendix A).
+A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Average Cost per Clinical Service: The average cost per clinical service will be automatically calculated from the total cost of the project divided by the total number of clinical services delivered (refer to Appendix A). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to 2 people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
 Cost sharing of equipment purchases is strongly encouraged.